 Dropping or withdrawing from a course is an important decision.
 It may affect current and future financial aid, enrollment, and program status.
-Students are encouraged to meet with their student success coach to discuss what alternative academic assistance may be available and the potential consequences of dropping or withdrawing.
+Students are encouraged to meet with their advisor to discuss what alternative academic assistance may be available and the potential consequences of dropping or withdrawing.